Larry Station: Retirement

 In his final game at Iowa, Station injured his back and was forced to leave early in the 1986 Rose Bowl against UCLA.
 Station never fully recovered from that injury, and he played just one year of professional football with the Pittsburgh Steelers, who drafted Station in the 11th round of the 1986 NFL Draft, before being forced into retirement from football.

-Station then obtained a master's degree in business administration from Washington University in St. Louis.
+Station then obtained a master's degree in business administration from the Olin Business School at Washington University in St. Louis.
 He returned to Omaha, where he bought his family's grocery store, Bedford Market, and a number of rental properties he oversees.
 Station lives in Omaha three of children.

 Honors

 Not only does Station hold the record for career tackles at Iowa, he is the only player to have led the Hawkeyes in tackles in four seasons.
 Iowa went 35–13–1 during his four years there, and he helped lead the Hawkeyes to four bowl games.
 Station is only the second Iowa player to twice be named a consensus first team All-American (Cal Jones is the other).
 Station was inducted into the Iowa Sports Hall of Fame in 2000.
 He was elected to the College Football Hall of Fame in 2009.

 In 1989, Iowa fans selected an all-time Iowa football team during the 100th anniversary celebration of Iowa football, and Station was selected to the team as a linebacker.
 In 1999, Sports Illustrated selected Larry Station as the 38th greatest sports figure in history from the state of Nebraska.